meidankaye/From-Homeland-To-Homeland/README.md

 **Project Name**

-From Portland to Portland
+From Homeland to Homeland

 **Project Description**

-A single web-page Project describing a travel plan across the United States, with various travel locations and images displayong the beauty of nature and architechture in the USA.
+A single web-page Project describing the hometowns of various team-members, creators and professionals from across the Practicum team, with attached images of many locations and descriptions of the hometowns' history.

 **Technologies & Techniques**